KNTS-LP

 KNTS-LP (channel 17) was a low-power television station in Natchitoches, Louisiana, United States.

 In 1998, CP-Tel Network Services, a local Internet services provider, acquired a former Italian restaurant to convert it into studios for the station.
 KNTS-LP went on the air in June and was affiliated with America One and FamilyNet; the studios were completed later, at which time the station was added to local cable systems.
 Weekday newscasts, originally at 6 p.m. and eventually also at 10 p.m., were added beginning in March 1999; the station also produced shows covering Northwestern State University and high school sports.

 KNTS-LP ceased local operations and news production on March 31, 2001.
 CP-Tel president Richard Gill cited insufficient advertising revenue, rising costs, and the failure to secure a network affiliation.
-The station was then sold to Sanphyl Broadcasting Network; it continued to air local sports and church services.
+The station was then sold to Sanphyl Broadcast Network; it continued to air local sports and church services.
 It moved from channel 17 to channel 19 in 2012.

 Despite its broadcast in analog, KNTS-LP had a digital translator, KNYS-LD (channel 27).
-Sanphyl Broadcast Network surrendered the licenses for KNTS-LP and KNYS-LD to the Federal Communications Commission on February 15, 2021; the FCC cancelled both licenses the same day.
+Sanphyl Broadcast Network surrendered the licenses for KNTS-LP and KNYS-LD to the Federal Communications Commission on February 15, 2021; the FCC canceled both licenses the same day.